bhbmaster/rhood/README.md

 There are 4 methods of login in.
 In order from least to most secure:

 1. secure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line and authkey on third line (pre-encoding)
-1. insecure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line (pre-encoding)
+2. insecure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line (pre-encoding)
-1. secure login with CLI using --username --password and --authkey
+3. secure login with CLI using --username --password and --authkey
-1. insecure login with CLI --username and --password
+4. insecure login with CLI --username and --password

-secure vs insecure simply means, secure is your account has 2 factor authentication mode, where as insecure means your account does not have 2 factor authentication.
+Secure vs insecure simply means, secure means 2 factor authentication mode is enabled on the account, where as insecure means the account does not have 2 factor authentication.

+**NOTE:** There is a caveat, inseucre login with a 2 Factor Authentication enabled account, the program will prompt for the MFA 6 digit code.

 ## LOGIN METHOD 1 ) LOGIN SECURELY - USE AUTHENTICATION KEY AND CREATE CREDS FILE